Aldila Sutjiadi: 2018–2022: Major debut, WTA Tour titles and top 100

-2021–2022: WTA titles and top 100 in doubles

-Sutjiadi/Rungkat defended their gold medal at the 2021 Southeast Asian Games in Bắc Ninh by defeating yet another Thai pair Patcharin Cheapchandej/Pruchya Isaro in the final.
+Sutjiadi/Rungkat defended their gold medal at the 2021 SEA Games in Bắc Ninh by defeating yet another Thai pair, Patcharin Cheapchandej/Pruchya Isaro, in the final.

-In July 2021, Sutjiadi reached her first WTA 125 tournament final at the Charleston Pro partnering Erin Routliffe, but lost to Liang En-shuo/Rebecca Marino in three sets.
+In July 2021, Sutjiadi reached her first WTA 125 final at the Charleston Pro partnering Erin Routliffe but lost to Liang En-shuo/Rebecca Marino in three sets.
 In November 2021, partnering Peangtarn Plipuech, Sutjiadi again made the final of a WTA 125 tournament at the Midland Classic, this time losing to Harriet Dart/Asia Muhammad.

-Thanks to her improved ranking, Sutjiadi began to play more on the main WTA Tour.
+Thanks to her improved ranking, Sutjiadi began to play more on the WTA Tour.
 In January 2022, she lost in the first qualifying round of Adelaide International 2, a WTA 250 tournament, against Danka Kovinić and in the first round of the doubles competition partnering Plipuech.
 Sutjiadi/Plipuech then received a wildcard to the doubles competition of the 2022 Australian Open.
-They lost to No. 5 seed Alexa Guarachi/Nicole Melichar-Martinez 6–4, 6–2 in the opening round.
+They lost to fifth seed Alexa Guarachi/Nicole Melichar-Martinez, in straight sets, in the opening round.

-Sutjiadi then competed alongside Astra Sharma in the doubles competition of the Copa Colsanitas.
-They defeated No. 2 seed Irina Bara/Ekaterine Gorgodze 6–4, 7–5 in the quarterfinals before scoring a comeback victory against Beatriz Haddad Maia/Camila Osorio 4–6, 7–5, [10–6] in the semifinal.
-In the final, Sutjiadi/Sharma defeated Tara Moore/Emina Bektas 4–6, 6–4, [11–9].
-This was Sutjiadi's first WTA Tour title as well as the first title on the main tour for Indonesian tennis players since Angelique Widjaja won the doubles trophy alongside María Vento-Kabchi at the 2003 Wismilak International tournament in September 2003.
+Sutjiadi then competed alongside Astra Sharma in the doubles competition of the 2022 Copa Colsanitas.
+They defeated second seeds Irina Bara/Ekaterine Gorgodze in the quarterfinals, before scoring a comeback victory against Beatriz Haddad Maia/Camila Osorio in the semifinal.
+In the final, Sutjiadi/Sharma prevailed over Tara Moore/Emina Bektas in the match tiebreaker.
+This was Sutjiadi's first career title as well as the first on the WTA Tour for Indonesian tennis players since Angelique Widjaja won the doubles trophy alongside María Vento-Kabchi at the 2003 Wismilak International tournament in September 2003.
 After the tournament, Sutjiadi entered the top 100 ranking for the first time at No. 86.
-The following month, Sutjiadi partnered with Katarzyna Kawa to lift the trophy at the $100k LTP Charleston Pro Tennis by defeating Sophie Chang/Angela Kulikov 6–1, 6–4 in the final.
+The following month, Sutjiadi partnered with Katarzyna Kawa to lift the trophy at the $100k LTP Charleston Pro Tennis by defeating Sophie Chang/Angela Kulikov in the final.

-At the French Open, Sutjiadi began a new partnership with Japanese player Miyu Kato.
-They defeated Tereza Martincová/Andrea Petkovic 7–6, 2–6, 6–2 in the first round, which marks Sutjiadi's first ever match win at a major.
-In the second round, they fell to No. 4 seed Caty McNally/Zhang Shuai 6–3, 6–4.
-Sutjiadi continued her partnership with Kato at the Wimbledon Championships where they lost to Andrea Petkovic/Jule Niemeier 7–6, 5–7, 7–6 in the first round.
+At the 2022 French Open, Sutjiadi began a new partnership with Japanese player Miyu Kato.
+They defeated Tereza Martincová/Andrea Petkovic in the first round, which marked Sutjiadi's first ever major match win.
+In the second round, they fell to No. 4 seed Caty McNally/Zhang Shuai, in straight sets.
+Sutjiadi continued her partnership with Kato ate Wimbledon where they lost to Andrea Petkovic/Jule Niemeier, in three sets, in the first round.
 They then lost their quarterfinal match at the Swedish Open to Jessy Rompies/Olivia Tjandramulia, the semifinal of the Ladies Open Lausanne to Ulrikke Eikeri/Tamara Zidanšek, and the final of the Hamburg European Open to Chang/Kulikov.